mikeizbicki/ucr-cs100/tutorials/videoguide/README.md

 Learn To Use GitHub, The Terminal, vim, & More!
 ===
-#####Have you never used a **Terminal** in your life?
-#####Are you struggling with **GitHub**?
-#####Do you have no idea how to even use a **vim**?!
-#####Do you wonder what a **vim** even means?

-#####We were three student, lost, confused, and not knowing how to survive life in CS100, but we won't let that happen to you!
-That's why we've created this mini-series to help guide you through this process and help you achieve the greatness you possess within you.
-I'm not saying that these video tutorials will give you a 100% in the class, but we can GUARANTEE you'll have a head start in the class.
+Learning to use github, vim, and the terminal can be very confusing and hard to learn when you are so used to writing code and saving it your own way.
+Thankfully, we've created a simple video guide to help you reach your potential in most areas of the terminal, github, and vim.

-#####Our names are Rashid, Kyler, and Shawn, Junior Computer Science Majors at the *University of California, Riverside*-and our mission was to present a series of videos designed to help you learn the basics of the Terminal, `vim`, GitHub, and more!
-Hopefully you find our tutorials helpful in any of your future coding practices.
+Our names are Rashid, Kyler, and Sean, Junior Computer Science Majors at the *University of California, Riverside*.
+We took our CS100 class not knowing how to use or even get started with the terminal, github and vim.
+Rest asure, we didn't want to let anyone else feel unconfident about these three things.
+That's why we've put together a series of video guides to get you started in the right direction towards learning the basics of the terminal, github, and vim.

-##Scroll below to view our "Learning GitHub/vim/Terminal Series!"

 #####Click The Images Below To Be Taken To YouTube To Watch